xdanielf/ShortLinkCloudflare/README.md

    - It checks the KV namespace for the path.
    - If the URL is found, the Worker will:
      - For social media bots (like Facebook or Twitter), generate an HTML page with OG tags for rich previews.
-     - For regular browsers, perform a `301` redirect to the original target URL.
+     - Per regular browsers, redirect a `301` URL to the original target URL.
    - If no URL is found for the path, it returns a `404 Not Found` response.

 2. The script only allows `GET` requests.
 Other HTTP methods will return a `405 Method Not Allowed` response.